isomerpages/moe-bendemeerpri/_curriculum/English.md

 up as a character from a book.</p>
 <p>The objectives of Come as a Book Character Day are to develop a lifelong
 habit of reading for enjoyment and nurture a love of reading in students.&nbsp;</p>
-<p>&nbsp;In conjunction with Earth Day, students were encouraged to create
+<p>In conjunction with Earth Day, students were encouraged to create a costume
-a costume using recycled materials.
+using recycled materials.
 During Art lessons, teachers supported the students with the crafting of the masks and costumes.
 Students were also given opportunities in class to share about the characters they dressed up as.</p>
 <p>Reading was infused across various subjects throughout that day.
 During
 the Mother Tongue lessons, students shared about their characters in the respective Mother Tongue languages.
 Students heard engaging Math stories